ayush51/tutorial/tutorial.md

 There are two ways in which to adapt the drawing feature:
  - drawing_mode takes 3 options:
-  - temporary, meaning that the drawings fade out.
+  - temporary, the drawings fade out.
-  - permanent, meaning that the drawing remain until the drawing_mode changes.
+  - permanent, the drawings remain until the drawing_mode changes.
-  - disabled, meaning that the drawing is turned off.
+  - disabled, the drawing functionality is disabled.

  - drawing_colour
   -  the default is yellow.